xtensor-stack/xtensor/docs/source/api/expression_index.rst

 Expressions and semantic
 ========================

-``xexpression`` and the semantic classes contain all the methods required to perform evaluation and assignment of expressions.
+:cpp:type:`xt::xexpression` and the semantic classes contain all the methods required to perform evaluation and assignment of expressions.
 They define the computed assignment operators, the assignment methods for ``noalias`` and the downcast methods.